 Can you intermittent fast for 30 days?

-Yes, you can even practice intermittent fasting for the rest of your life.
-How long you stick to the healthy lifestyle is entirely up to you.
+You can even practice intermittent fasting for the rest of your life.
+How long you stick to a healthy lifestyle is entirely up to you.

 How much weight can I lose in 30 days with intermittent fasting?